 Refinancing loans allow borrowers to transfer debts to a different lender, usually for the purpose of lowering monthly payments, interest rates, or both.
 Refinancing can also be used to consolidate multiple sources of debt into a single loan, making loan payments simpler.
 Upstart offers refinancing and debt consolidation on student loans, credit cards, and other loan types.

-Education loans are useful for students attending college, graduate school, or another type of training program such as online courses or bootcamps.
+Education loans are useful for students attending college, graduate school, or other types of training programs such as online courses or boot camps.
 Upstart’s education loans are particularly helpful for people taking courses that don’t qualify for federal education loans or grants.

 3. Large Purchases